List of Hong Kong submissions for the Academy Award for Best International Feature Film

 Hong Kong has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1959.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 Hong Kong's submission is decided annually by Hong Kong's Motion Picture Industry Association.

 Hong Kong, China, and Taiwan are recognized as separate entities by AMPAS and each one routinely sends a film to the competition.
 Although one of the hallmarks of Hong Kong Cinema has been its use of the distinctive Cantonese language, only half of Hong Kong's Oscar submissions were shot in Cantonese.

-As of 2025, Hong Kong has been nominated three times, for: Raise the Red Lantern (1991), 1993's Farewell My Concubine (1993), and Better Days (2019).
-The first two were directed by Mainland-filmmakers, while Better Days is the only nominee directed by a Hong Kong native.
+As of 2026, Hong Kong has been nominated three times, for: Raise the Red Lantern (1991), Farewell My Concubine (1993), and Better Days (2019).
+Only the latter was directed by a Hong Kong native.